visetty/portfolio/README.md

 Open a file in the terminal to clone or download.

-[click here](https://github.com/visetty/portfolio "Portfolio Project") to go to the project page on github.
+[click here](https://visetty.github.io/portfolio/) to go to the project page of Visala on github.

 ## Known Bugs